shirazlinux/free-software-philosophy/content/blog/free-software-games.md

 Using Creative Commons also allows you to tune the degree to which your assets may be re-used.
 You can choose different CC licenses to control the commercialization of your assets and use in derivative works.
-To allow free redistribution and nothing else, the CC-NC-ND license (noncommercial, no derivatives) will do the trick.
-The CC-BY-SA license is the copyleft of creative
+To allow free redistribution and nothing else, the CC NC-ND license (noncommercial, no derivatives) will do the trick.
+The CC BY-SA license is the copyleft of creative
 commons: it will allow free redistribution, commercialization, and derivative works, *if* the derivatives are also shared with the same rights.
 The permissive approach is CC-0, which is equivalent to releasing your assets into the public